locka99/opcua/README.md

 ## Formatting

-All code should be follow the most current Rust RFC coding guidelines for naming conventions, layout etc.
+All code (with the exceptions noted for OPC UA) should be follow the most current Rust RFC coding guidelines for naming conventions, layout etc.

 Code should be formatted with the IntelliJ rust plugin, or with rustfmt.